Search engine indexing: Tokenization

 Unlike literate humans, computers do not understand the structure of a natural language document and cannot automatically recognize words and sentences.
 To a computer, a document is only a sequence of bytes.
 Computers do not 'know' that a space character separates words in a document.
 Instead, humans must program the computer to identify what constitutes an individual or distinct word referred to as a token.
 Such a program is commonly called a tokenizer or parser or lexer.
 Many search engines, as well as other natural language processing software, incorporate specialized programs for parsing, such as YACC or Lex.

-During tokenization, the parser identifies sequences of characters which represent words and other elements, such as punctuation, which are represented by numeric codes, some of which are non-printing control characters.
+During tokenization, the parser identifies sequences of characters that represent words and other elements, such as punctuation, which are represented by numeric codes, some of which are non-printing control characters.
 The parser can also identify entities such as email addresses, phone numbers, and URLs.
 When identifying each token, several characteristics may be stored, such as the token's case (upper, lower, mixed, proper), language or encoding, lexical category (part of speech, like 'noun' or 'verb'), position, sentence number, sentence position, length, and line number.